 The Prague airport, Václav Havel, is located around 18 km west of the town centre.
-The airport handles more than 11 million passengers each year, the peak season is July and August when a total of 3 million passengers arrive to or depart from the airport.
+The airport handled more than 15 million passengers in 2017, the peak season is July and August when Prague Airport handles almost 300 flights a day.

 Getting to and from Prague airport to Prague city centre is fairly easy; depending on your budget you have various travel options to choose between.

 Shuttle bus from Václav Havel Airport can either take you to Prague ÚAN Florenc (main bus station) or Prague Hradčanská station.